Laravel 8 Tutorial - Livewire Life Cycle Hook

 }

-And 4th hook method is updated hook.
+And the 4th hook method is the updated hook.
+The updated Hook triggers after the component property is updated.

 public function updated($name, $value)